-6.8 CDEM Emergency Response Structure
+6.9 CDEM Emergency Response Structure

-6.8.1 Structure and Roles
+6.9.1 Structure and Roles

-The ECC, local EOCs and agency EOCs provide facilities to manage and support the overall response to an emergency.
+The coordination centres provide facilities to manage and support the overall response to an emergency.
 The distinction between the ECC and local EOCs is that the ECC provides a regional level of response coordination, with a focus on prioritising and coordinating the use of scarce response resources and managing those gaps that cannot be filled by the local EOCs.
 One step removed from the actual management of local responses, the ECC will be able to take a broader and longer-term approach to response and recovery planning, with particular responsibility for setting response and initial recovery priorities.

-The National Crisis Management Centre (NCMC) coordinates emergencies of national significance and supports CDEM groups in their response.
-The NCMC is operated by the MCDEM and ensures government departments are kept informed on emergency issues.
+The NEMA National Coordination Centre (NCC) coordinates emergencies of national significance and supports CDEM groups in their response.
+The NEMA NCC ensures government agencies are kept informed on local and regional situations.

 Incident control points are established to manage specific incidents within an emergency.
 Incident control points will generally report to agency EOCs or, if providing a local government function, to the local EOC.

-The generic roles of emergency response centres are to:
+The generic roles of Coordination Centre(s) are to:

-- arrange, coordinate and systematically manage logistics - systematically monitor emergencies and escalate or de-escalate the response as required - ensure local emergency response agencies are involved in the local response and emergency response agency representatives are available to, and supported by, the EOC and ECC - ensure communications are in place with key response agencies - arrange for community welfare and support facilities and services - receive, assess and disseminate information for emergency response agencies
+- arrange, coordinate and systematically manage logistics - systematically monitor emergencies and escalate or de-escalate the response as required - ensure local emergency response agencies are involved in the local response and emergency response agency representatives are available to, and supported by coordination centres - ensure communications are in place with key response agencies - arrange for community welfare and support facilities and services - receive, assess and disseminate information for emergency response agencies